klahrich/chiefhustler/content/posts/what-i-learned-2021.md

 - Some very rare people play the infinite game (Mohnish Pabrai and [Guy Spier](https://www.youtube.com/watch?v=KUZ9vw1yWvo&t=2117s) are famous examples; another, more accessible one, is [@IgnoreNarrative](https://twitter.com/IgnoreNarrative), imho).
 Pay extra attention to what they say.

 - CEOs of companies also play their own game.
-Some of them play the infinite one (e.g. Warren Buffet, Mark Leonard).
+Some of them play the infinite one (e.g. Warren Buffett, Mark Leonard).
 Find more of those.
 As an investor, understanding the CEO's game is part of your job.

 - Think about the game you want to play (hint: long-term games are more interesting and rewarding).
 Use a relevant metric to track your progress (hint #2: the best metric for you depends on the game you choose to play).